saket2508/KawaiiCast/README.md

 ### 2. Start the stack

-Spin up PostgreSQL, the Express backend and the Next.js frontend in one go using Docker Compose:
+Spin up PostgreSQL, the Bun/TypeScript backend and the Next.js frontend in one go using Docker Compose:

 ```bash
 docker-compose up